Morse News V5.0 (Keyer is V5.2.1)

 Click this link to see the help page for this program

-Morse Keyer New V5.2 (July 2023)
+Morse Keyer New V5.2.1 (Oct 2024)

-Version 5.2 adds support for the Ultimatic keying mode, and 5.1 added keyer support for the Ham Radio Solutions VBand USB Paddle Adapter for keying input.
+Versin 5.2.1 adds support for 3rd party VBand USB adapters, 5.2 adds support for the Ultimatic keying mode, and 5.1 added keyer support for the Ham Radio Solutions VBand USB Paddle Adapter for keying input.

 Morse Keyer is a software keyer that can be keyed via the mouse or a key/paddle connected to a serial port or the Ham Radio Solutions VBand USB Paddle Adapter.
 It supports straight keying, semi-automatic (bug) keying, and Ultimatic or Iambic mode automatic keying.
 The Morse code can be played as CW radio tones or telegraph sounder click/clack sounds, and low-latency ASIO sound driver output is supported.
 Optionally, the keyer can key an external telegraph sounder or loop, or a ham rig (while still playing the sound).
 Since it supports semi-auto keying, it can be used to send American morse code (a single-lever paddle is best for this).
 It's design can support low-latency audio systems (ASIO) and produces precise timing even at high QRQ speeds.
 See the article referenced below.